daveleroy/SublimeDebugger/README.md

 # Installing
   Using package control run `Package Control: Install Package` and select `Debugger`.

-  or clone into your sublime Packages directory.
+  or clone into your sublime Packages directory (If you are on Sublime Text 3 use the [st3 branch](https://github.com/daveleroy/sublime_debugger/tree/st3))

 # Getting Started
 This project attempts to match Visual Studio Code's Debugger fairly closely so their documentation can be pretty helpful.
 See [https://code.visualstudio.com/docs/editor/debugging](https://code.visualstudio.com/docs/editor/debugging)